mmurph211/Grid/README.md

 call the `myGridInstanceObject.selectIndexes(arrayOfRowIndexes)` method.
 Default is a function that does nothing.

+**onLoad**
+Function.
+This function will be called after the grid finishes loading.
+No `arguments` are returned.
+Default is a function that does nothing.

 **supportMultipleGridsInView**
 Boolean.
 Whether or not the grid code should support multiple grids in the same window.
 By default this is set to `false` for performance gain in CSS selectors.